simonewebdesign/simonewebdesign/README.md

 By the way, remember that you set up a `prod` branch on each of these remotes.
 That's the branch that will ultimately be shipped to production.
 If you want to make changes, you should:

-1. checkout master
+1. checkout main
 2. make the changes
 3. push the changes
 4. checkout prod
-5. `git rebase origin/master`
+5. `git rebase origin/main`

 ### Preparing for the first deploy